 The time synchronization of the DOM internal clocks with the master clock on the surface is continuously monitored with the Reciprocal Active Pulsing procedure, the results of which are available in the IceCube monitoring system.
-Every year, the in-ice DOM discriminator thresholds, high-voltage settings, and other DOM constants are calibrated using the onboard electronics system (DOMcal) and adjusted using data from cosmic ray muons in the ice.
+Every year, the in-ice DOM discriminator thresholds, high-voltage settings, and other DOM constants are calibrated using the onboard electronics system (DOMCal) and adjusted using data from cosmic ray muons in the ice.
 IceTop DOMs are calibrated once per month.
 The run coordinator organizes the calibration runs, which are performed by the winterover personnel, in order to minimize detector down time.
 IceCube postdocs and students vet this data under the supervision of the calibration coordinator, report the data at weekly teleconferences, and archive the results on the wiki.
 The calibration constants are stored in the database.
 The DOM digitizer baseline and PMT and electronics gain are the most important calibration constants for converting raw DOM waveforms to measured voltage and are set to their final values using data from physics runs.
 The digitizer baselines are monitored continuously with forced-trigger "beacon" launches.
 The beacon waveforms are collected in the IceCube Live monitoring system and are stored in the IceCube Live database.
 The PMT gains are continuously monitored with collected charge from cosmic ray muons interacting in the ice, also collected in IceCube Live.
 Baselines are stable to within 4 microvolts and the gains for most DOMs are stable to within 1%.
 Monitoring shifts taken in turn by all collaboration members report any deviations, which are then followed up by the calibration coordinator and the operations coordinator as needed.

 The DOM effective optical sensitivity in ice is an active area of study, with the aim of reducing our current uncertainty of 10%.
 PMT quantum efficiency was measured in the lab during the DOM design phase, but local effects of the ice alter the in situ efficiency of the DOMs.
 Cosmic ray muons are used to measure the mean DOM efficiency and will be used to measure the individual variation in DOM efficiency, which is also being studied with LED flashers.
 Both muon and flasher data are being used to refine the model of the angular variation in the DOM sensitivity.
 Further precision measurements of the DOM sensitivity are also being carried out in the lab using a DOM in water (previous measurements were in air).
+In addition, a beam test with a DOM in water will be carried out at the Fermilab Test Beam Facility to better understand the DOM response to interactions from different particle species.
 Progress of these analyses is reported on in weekly teleconferences, with the results archived on Docushare.